A legendary polar crossing in the footsteps of the giant Roald Amundsen

 Meals: breakfast in hotel – lunch with a picnic – dinner in restaurant Accommodations: night in hotel

-Day 4: Expedition to the Canadian Arctic begins
+Day 4: Departure of the expedition to the Canadian Arctic

 Day 4